-- Interviewing management to obtain an understanding of the current status of proceedings; - Enquiring with the limited partnership's legal representatives as to the current status of proceedings; - Reviewing legal documents and correspondence with counterparties; and - Evaluating the likelihood of further compensation and the quantum thereof.
+- Interviewing management to obtain an understanding of the current status of proceedings; - Enquiring with the Limited Partnership's legal representatives as to the status of proceedings - Review disclosures in the financial statements.

-$i \equiv$

-Other information
+$i \equiv$ Other information

 The Directors, on behalf of the Limited Partnership, are responsible for the other information included in the entity's financial statements.
+Other information includes the directory.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.